 The History of The Longaberger Company

-In 1896, when the Longaberger family moved to Dresden, Ohio, the tiny village still enjoyed prosperity as a rural transportation and industrial hub in the rolling foothills of the Appalachian Mountains.
+In 1896, when the Longaberger family moved to Dresden, Ohio, the tiny village was a rural transportation and industrial hub in the rolling foothills of the Appalachian Mountains.
 There was a hotel on Main Street, three railroad stations, a woolen mill and a paper mill.
-In the not-too-distant past, a side-cut canal connected the community with the historic Ohio Canal, transforming the village into a bustling canal town.
+A small canal connected the community with the historic Ohio Canal, transforming the village into a bustling town.

-In 1919, J.W.
-Longaberger (Dave's father) took a job with the Dresden Basket Factory.
-As a full-time apprentice he meticulously learned the basketmaking art by first crafting basket bottoms.
-Later he mastered the precise, tight weaving style that would become his trademark.
+In 1919, a young man named J.W.
+Longaberger took a job with the Dresden Basket Factory.
+As a full-time apprentice, he meticulously learned the basket making art by first crafting basket bottoms.
+Later, he mastered the precise, tight weaving style that would become his trademark.
 J.W. grew to love the art of basket making.

 In 1934, a fifth child was born to J.W. and his wife Bonnie — Dave Longaberger.
 Early in life, Dave had three strikes against him.
 His family was economically disadvantaged, he stuttered so badly people had difficulty understanding him, and he had epilepsy in a time when the condition was not widely understood.

 Dave's liabilities did not stand in the way of his ambition, however.
 As a youngster he worked in a grocery store, shoveled snow, delivered newspapers, mowed grass and hauled trash.
 He ran the projectors at the local movie house too.
 Because Dave was always making money from one job or another, his family called him the "25-cent millionaire."

 At age 21, Dave finally graduated from high school.
 He began his career by driving a bread truck for several years for two different bakeries.
 From 1961-1962, Dave served in the U.S. Army.